felidadae/owca/docs/score_algorithm.rst

 bandwidth and L4 cache should not be saturated.

-For example, if score=2 is assigned to a workload A, it means that by scheduling only that workload to a PMEM node, we can maximally use 50% (½*100%) of memory of that node not having expected by heuristic shared resource saturation.
+For example, if score=2 is assigned to a workload A, it means that by scheduling only that workload to a PMEM node, we can maximally use 50% (0.5*100%) of memory of that node not having expected by heuristic shared resource saturation.

 .. csv-table::

-	:header: "Value", "Memory max usage"
+    "Score", "PMEM Memory max usage"
-	:widths: 5, 5

     "1", "100%"
     "1.5", "75%"
     "2", "50%"